MMw-Unibo/FETA/README.md

     docker build -t client-python-image .

 ## Deployment

 Deploy a private [_one-click-tangle_](https://github.com/iotaledger/one-click-tangle) instance and an [_IPFS cluster_](https://github.com/pccr10001/ipfs-multinode-cluster).
+This will result in the creation of Docker containers on the nodes where the deployment was executed.
+It is necessary to take note of the IPs and ports of the containers to reach them from outside.
+After doing so, it is possible to start the remaining components.

+Start the Authorization Service (AS) on a node.
+From the respective directory:

+    docker run -i --name="as" -v $(pwd)/src:/mnt --network="host" as-image

+**Number of clients** refers to the total count of clients.</br>
+**N** represents the i-th client.

+Modify the code in each clientN (main.rs) to connect to the Tangle, IPFS, and AS.
+- In **lib::create_builder()** *[line 30]*, insert the IP and port of a Tangle node.
+- In **TcpStream::connect()** *[line 81]*, insert the IP and port of the Authorization Server.
+- In **IpfsClient::from_str()** *[line 191]*, insert the IP and port of a node in the IPFS cluster.

+**Please note:**
+Although each component can be deployed on different nodes, it is necessary for clientN and the respective client-pythonN to be on the same node.

 After doing so, it is possible to launch the various containers of the components.
 From the respective directories:

-    docker run -i --name="as" -v $(pwd)/src:/mnt --network="host" as-image
     docker run -i -v $(pwd)/src/clientN:/mnt --network="host" --name="clientN" -e PORT="555N" -e CLIENTS="Number of clients" client-image
     docker run -i -v $(pwd)/src/clientN:/mnt --network="host" --name="client-pythonN" -e PORT="555N" -e CLIENTS="Number of clients" client-python-image